yannbouteiller/rtgym/README.md

 Real-Time Gym provides a python interface that enables doing this with minimal effort.

-In this part of the tutorial, we will see how to use this interface in order to create a Gym environment for your robot, video game, or other real-time application.
+In this tutorial, we will see how to use this interface in order to create a Gym environment for your robot, video game, or other real-time application.
 From the user's point of view, this environment will work as Gym environments usually do, and therefore will be compatible with many readily implemented Reinforcement Learning (RL) algorithms.

 #### Install Real-Time Gym